Anth-Github/obsidian/React Course OverView/To-Do List App.md

 Deploy the updated application to the designated environment (e.g., Netlify, Vercel).
 Monitor the application's performance, errors, and user feedback.
 Make adjustments and fixes as needed.

+He is starting from the App, create a simple project on your own. start fresh.

+-> Of course, let's set up the project structure and install the necessary dependencies first.
+We'll use Create React App to set up our project quickly.
+Here's how to do it:

+1. Open your terminal and navigate to the directory where you want to create your project.
+2. Run the following command to create a new React project:

+    Copy

+    `npx create-react-app react-todo-list`

+3. Once the installation is complete, navigate into your project folder:

+    Copy

+    `cd react-todo-list`

+4. Open the project in VS Code:

+    Copy

+    `code .`

+5. In VS Code, you'll see the following structure:

+    Copy

+    `react-todo-list/ ├── node_modules/ ├── public/ ├── src/ │   ├── App.css │   ├── App.js │   ├── App.test.js │   ├── index.css │   ├── index.js │   ├── logo.svg │   ├── reportWebVitals.js │   └── setupTests.js ├── .gitignore ├── package.json └── README.md`

+6. For this project, we don't need to install any additional dependencies as React and ReactDOM are already included.
+7. To start the development server, run:

+    Copy

+    `npm start`

+This will open your default browser with the default React app running.

+Now that we have our project set up, we can start building our Todo List app.
+Let me know when you're ready to proceed with modifying the App.js file to create our Todo List structure.